Skip to content

 This intermediate course helps adults improve conversation skills through interactive lessons.
 Topics include AR verb conjugation, infinitives, future tense, prepositions, and more.
 Practice making plans, discussing preferences, and explore holiday traditions in Spanish-speaking countries.
 Open to new students and previous Beginner Spanish Part 1 and 2 conversation participants.
 Zoom access and basic computer skills required.
 You will receive a zoom link 48 hours before the start of class in the email that you provided in your Eleyo account.
 If you have not provided us with an email, please do that by emailing communityed@edinaschools.org. ___________________________________________________________________ Please read our Adult Programming Overview page for all info regarding registration, cancellation, and building info.
 Adult Programs - Edina Community Ed (edinaschools.org) Registration for all class sessions closes 3 days before the start date.
 Late Registration: If you miss the deadline but are still interested, you can contact the Community Ed office.
 Space may be limited, but we'll try our best to accommodate late registrations.
 Email: communityed@edinaschools.org Phone: (952) 848-3952

-• Adults with Disabilities: My Choice, My Art, Me
+• Adults with Disabilities - My Choice, My Art, Me

 Join us for this vibrant and inclusive art experience tailored to every skill level!
 In this engaging series, each participant will create up to 2-3 unique artworks using an array of mixed media of their choice-from bold acrylics and paint markers to expressive pastels and color pencils.
 With a cozy and person-centered class size limited to 6, you'll receive lots of one-to-one support and the freedom to choose your inspiration: whether it's your beloved pet, a mouth-watering dessert, or a favorite vacation spot-special requests are warmly welcomed.
 Have fun, grow your confidence and creativity, all while learning more about you!
 Each student or their guardian is required to have a conversation with Candice Simpson, the instructor, prior to the class start date.
 This will allow her to learn about the students' individual needs/circumstance.
 She will reach out to each student prior to the start date.
 Please note that the guardian will remain on site in the welcome area of the Edina Community Center building.
 There is a couch area with high counter workspaces for you to use.
 The welcome area is right next to the classroom in the event that a student needs assistance.
 Students attend class on their own, thereby fostering their independence and unique sense of creativity.
 This class is designed for adults with developmental and/or intellectual disabilities and neurodiverse individuals.
 Please note that two of the dates for this series have changed.
 The second and third session will now be held on a Monday. __________________________________________________________________ Please read our Adult Programming Overview page for all info regarding registration, cancellation, and building info.
 Adult Programs - Edina Community Ed (edinaschools.org) Registration for all class sessions closes 3 days before the start date.
 Late Registration: If you miss the deadline but are still interested, you can contact the Community Ed office.
 Space may be limited, but we'll try our best to accommodate late registrations.
 Email: communityed@edinaschools.org Phone: (952) 848-3952